Potharaju-Vinay/DecisionPilot-OS/README.md

 # License

-This project is developed for educational and hackathon purposes.
+This project is developed for educational, research, and hackathon purposes only.